Grilled Figs with Goat Cheese and Satsuma Gastrique

 Cut off stem of each fig. Then cut 2 slits from the top to ¾ of the way down in an X pattern, creating a pocket in the middle of the fig. Stuff each with 1 teaspoon of goat cheese.

 Light one chimney ¾ of the way full with charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
-Set cooking grate in place, cover gill, and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.

 Clean and oil the grilled grate.
 Lightly brush figs with olive oil and place on grill.
 Cover and cook over medium heat until figs are softened and brown slightly, about 5−8 minutes.